slz2003/RFCScope-/Errata_filtering/Result_manual/9729-6/packetizer_raw_output.md

 Clarify the intended use and forwarding rules for the Proxy-Authorization header, possibly by limiting mandatory forwarding to Authorization or by explicitly defining allowed scenarios for Proxy-Authorization in split deployments.

-**Severity:** Medium
-  *Basis:* Ambiguity in how headers are forwarded can lead to inconsistent implementations and unintended exposure of hop-by-hop credentials.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Scope Expert: Issue-2

 ---